mloft74/lapis/README.md

 | IsWordAndSentenceCard | Displays the `Sentence` field as a hint below the word on the front.  |
 | isClickCard           | Makes the word in the front of the card clickable to get the sentence |
 | isSentenceCard        | The full sentence appears in the front instead of only the word       |

+### How do I see all my definitions?

+To navigate through all of your definitions, you can click on the left and right edges of the definition box/blockquote.
+As demonstrated in the GIF at the start, the definitions, *provided your setup is correct*, will be organized into three distinct fields.
+You can learn more about this structural choice [here](#why-three-different-fields-for-definitions).

 ### What does `Hint` do?